mt32net/mt32CS/README.md

 [GraphQL](https://graphql.org/) is an alternative to the common RESTful APIs.
 The big difference is: You get what you want, nothing more and nothing less.
 Because of these great advantage and some other cool stuff you can do with GraphQL I decided to choose it over REST.

-### A headless CMS

-I wanted to use a headless CMS togther with this frontend.
-Such a CMS features only an API and an admin interface, so it's easy to manage content for a website.

-My conditions are:
-* GraphQL API (of course)
-* self hosted/open source
-* stable

-It's not easy to find a matching and properly functioning CMS.

 ## How to use?

 You have to decide for a backend, that features a GraphQL API.
 But you can/must also change the code to make it compatible.